syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-types/candle.md

 ## Binding data with series

 You can bind data to the chart using the `DataSource` property within the series configuration.
 This allows you to connect a JSON dataset or remote data to your chart.
-To pdisplay the data correctly, map the fields from the data to the chart series `XName`, `High`, `Low`, `Open` and `Close` properties.
+To display the data correctly, map the fields from the data to the chart series `XName`, `High`, `Low`, `Open` and `Close` properties.

 {% if page.publishingplatform == "aspnet-core" %}